Viktoriya Tomova: 2017: WTA Tour debut, top 150 at year end

-Tomova started the season with a loss to Elitsa Kostova at the qualifying draw of the Brisbane International, and then lost in the first round of qualifying draw in Sydney.
-At her debut at Australian Open, she lost in the qualifying competition to Eri Hozumi.
-At her Wimbledon debut, she fell in the first round of the qualifying competition.
+Tomova started the season with a loss to Elitsa Kostova at the qualifying draw of the Brisbane International, and then lost in the first round of qualifying in Sydney.
+At her debut at the Australian Open, she lost in the qualifying competition to Eri Hozumi.
+At her Wimbledon debut, she fell in the first round of qualifying.

 In July, she scored her biggest win so far, defeating Julia Görges in the first round of the Swedish Open.
 At the US Open she lost in the qualifying competition.
 In October, she managed to qualify for the Linz Open, where she lost to the previous year's finalist Viktorija Golubic in three sets.

 She finished the year ranked No. 141 in the world.

 2018: Major debut and first win at Wimbledon

 Tomova made her debut in the main draw of a Grand Slam tournament, coming through qualifying rounds at the Australian Open as a lucky loser, but then lost in straight sets to Nicole Gibbs.

 At the French Open, she was eliminated in the second round of qualifying.

-She made her main-draw debut at Wimbledon, going through qualifying and defeating wildcard Tereza Smitková for her first Grand Slam match win but then lost to Serena Williams in the second round, in straight sets.
+She made her main-draw debut at Wimbledon, going through qualifying and defeating wildcard Tereza Smitková for her first major match win but then lost to Serena Williams in the second round, in straight sets.

 2019–20: US Open and WTA 500 debuts

-Tomova made her WTA 500 main draw debut by reaching the second round with a win over Alizé Cornet at the 2019 Pan Pacific Open but was defeated by top seed and eventual champion, Naomi Osaka.
+Tomova made her WTA 500 main-draw debut by reaching the second round with a win over Alizé Cornet at the 2019 Pan Pacific Open but was defeated by top seed and eventual champion, Naomi Osaka.

-In 2020, she made her main draw debut at the US Open as a direct entry where she was defeated by 22nd seed Amanda Anisimova, in the first round.
+In 2020, she made her main-draw debut at the US Open as a direct entry where she was defeated by 22nd seed Amanda Anisimova, in the first round.

 Prior to that, Tomova tested positive for COVID-19 while staying in Palermo, Italy, for a prospective tournament.
 Despite the short season, she finished 2020 at No. 138, a new best year-result.